frontenddogma/web-development-glossary/manuscript/s.md

 : A set of documented requirements to be satisfied by a material, design, product, or service.
 A specification is often a type of technical standard.
 There are different types of technical or engineering specifications (specs), and the term is used differently in different technical contexts.
 They often refer to particular documents or particular information within them.
 The word “specification” is broadly defined as “to state explicitly or in detail” or “to be specific.”&nbsp;[†](#w-specification)

 Specificity
 : A part of the CSS cascade and the mechanism how declarations are applied, as specificity can be the deciding factor.
-A selector's specificity is calculated by counting a) whether it comes from a `style` attribute, b) how many ID attributes it contains, c) how many other attributes and pseudo-classes it contains, and d) the number of element names and pseudo-elements involved.
+A selector’s specificity is calculated by counting a) whether it comes from a `style` attribute, b) how many ID attributes it contains, c) how many other attributes and pseudo-classes it contains, and d) the number of element names and pseudo-elements involved.
 The four resulting numbers yield the specificity, as with `1,0,0,0` for a `style` attribute, or `0,0,2,1` for a selector like `div.message.error`.
 If specificity decides on whether a declaration is applied, the declaration wins whose selector’s specificity is higher, that is, the individual numbers are compared, from left to right, and whichever selector hits a higher number wins.
 (Otherwise, per the cascade, order will have final say.)

 Speed Index
 : A page load performance metric that shows you how quickly the contents of a page are visibly populated.
 It is the average time at which visible parts of the page are displayed.
 Expressed in milliseconds, and dependent on size of the view port, the lower the score, the better.&nbsp;[‡](#m-speed-index)